ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS+JS] How to change the styling of the navbar on scroll

-On some websites, you may notice that the navbar's appearance changes when you scroll.
+On some websites, you may notice that the navbar’s appearance changes when you scroll.
 For example, you could make it smaller and/or trigger animating certain elements.

-Here's how to add a drop shadow, and shrink the height of the navbar once the user scrolls down using vanilla JavaScript:
+Here’s how to add a drop shadow, and shrink the height of the navbar once the user scrolls down using vanilla JavaScript:

 <style>
 #navbar-example {